 5. Crop Top Choli With Off-Shoulder Sleeves

 It is a preconceived notion and a very wrong one that the urban Indian woman does not indulge in traditional clothing and chooses western over Indian attire.
 From luxury couture labels to local boutiques, the demand for ethnic wear is at an all-time high.
-We have designers tapping into our needs with designs that match the modern aesthetic without compromising on the traditional elements.
-This is one such piece –a short crop top choli with svelte sleeves that perfectly complements the lehenga.
+We have designers tapping into our needs with designs that match the modern aesthetic without compromising on traditional elements.
+This is one such piece –a short crop top choli blouse design with svelte sleeves that perfectly compliments the lehenga.

 6. Half Sleeves Lehenga Blouse With Zardosi Work

-Are you are looking for a lehenga for your sangeet party?
-Say no more.
+If you are looking for a lehenga for your sangeet party, then undoubtedly go for this stunning bridal lehenga blouse design and mesmerize everyone.
 This one hits all the traditional notes that make an outfit a bridal outfit.
 But, if you look at the bodice of the blouse, the deep broad front neck makes this attire a part of the contemporary segment too.
 You can continue the pattern to the back to complete the blouse.
 You could also use this with a saree or wear it with other lehengas.

 7. Pastel Colored Lehenga With Off-Shoulder And Flap Sleeves